ansys/pyansys-units/doc/source/api/index.rst

 API reference
 =============

-This section describes the public classes, functions, and attributes in the PyUnits API.
+This section describes the public classes, functions, and attributes in the PyAnsys Units API.

 .. toctree::
     :maxdepth: 1